 USD 501 Schools

-One Great Hour of Sharing is the single largest way the Presbyterians join together to share God’s love with our neighbors in need around the world.
+One Great Hour of Sharing is the single largest way that Presbyterians join together to share God’s love with our neighbors in need around the world.
 Each gift helps to improve the lives of people in challenging situations through three programs: Presbyterian Disaster Assistance, Presbyterian Hunger Program, and Special Development of People.
 This offering is collected during the Lenten Season.

 Pentecost Offering is a way to build God’s household with children, youth, and young adults.
 The greatest portion of this offering stays with our congregation to develop and support our young people at Trinity.
 Other funds go to support young adult leaders serving in communities around the world as they grow through transformative Christian service.
 The offering provides advocacy and education that protects and nurtures our children and youth.